lincolnloop/element-queries-example/post.md

   <!-- Rest of .article -->
 ```

 It's worth noting that if you're willing to take a slight (almost negligible) performance hit when rendering you can move configuration to a Sass file. eq.js provides some tools for this.
-Here's how they might look applied to our example:
+Here's how they might look when applied to our example:

 ```
 @syntax: SCSS